Prince Harry's sweet birthday message to 'amazing wife' Meghan

-Prince Harry has taken to social media to share a heartfelt message for his wife Meghans's 38th birthday.
+Prince Harry has taken to social media to share a heartfelt message for his wife Meghan's 38th birthday.

 "Happy Birthday to my amazing wife.
 Thank you for joining me on this adventure! - Love, H," the Duke of Sussex wrote on Instagram.